hj6hki123/MaestroMiner/README.md

 ## Disclaimer
 This program was heavily developed with the assistance of AI.
 Please use it at your own discretion and feel free to report any unexpected bugs or issues.
+> [!CAUTION]
+> **For certain SPECIAL difficulty songs, such as Game Changer, some movements have already been handled.
+However, patterns like left-right directions after sustained presses are still frequently missed.
+A preliminary solution has been implemented, and further help is welcome from anyone willing to contribute.**

 ## Future Projects
 1. Mobile Porting & Deployment: Porting the application to mobile devices for use on non-rooted hardware (leveraging ADB tools such as Shizuku).